1. Help and advice

 For all but the simplest of projects we recommend that you speak to us before submitting a planning application.

-Firstly you should write to the planning department.
 You need to provide sufficient and accurate details of your proposal so that a proper assessment can be made.
 These should include a scaled sketch plan of the project and a location plan identifying the site.

 We will then provide you with contact details for future correspondence.